BIRD OF THE WEEK: 5/9/2014

 POPULATION: 4 million

 HABITAT: Breeds in North American forests and second-growth habitats; winters in forests in the Caribbean and Latin America

 The Rose-breasted Grosbeak is strikingly beautiful.
 But it has a gruesome folk name: “cut-throat,” owing to the scarlet swatch across its breast.
 The name “grosbeak” comes from the French term grosbec, meaning “large beak”—an obvious attribute of this bird, Black-headed Grosbeak, and others in their family.

 Migratory birds like this one need habitat on breeding and wintering grounds, as well as on migration.
-ABC and Fundación ProAves have established the Cerulean Warbler Conservation Corridor, which provides winter habitat for Rose-breasted Grosbeak; Cerulean and Golden-winged Warblers; and resident birds like Gorgeted Wood-Quail.
+ABC and Fundación ProAves have established the Cerulean Warbler Conservation Corridor, which provides winter habitat for Rose-breasted Grosbeak.
+Other migratory species, like the Cerulean and Golden-winged Warblers, and resident birds like Gorgeted Wood-Quail also benefit from this effort.

 This species has a sweet, robin-like song sometimes characterized as a "tipsy thrush."
 Its call note is distinctive sharp “peek,” like a sneaker squeaking on a gymnasium floor.